aminahbl/osc-sangha-map-production/docs/data-refining.md

 # Volunteer Data Refining Notes

-Here be skeleton notes to guide volunteers who'd like to refine data in the first stage of the project.
+Here be skeleton notes to guide volunteers who'd like to help refine data in the first stage of the project.

 ## Overview

-A [dedicated `data` branch](https://github.com/aminahbl/osc-sangha-map-production/tree/data) has been created for updates to place data.
-All pull requests should be made to this branch.

-Place data files live here in [`src` > `data`](https://github.com/aminahbl/osc-sangha-map-production/tree/data/src/data)
+Place data files live here in [`src` > `data`](https://github.com/aminahbl/osc-sangha-map-production/tree/main/src/data)

 - `initial-data-fetch` is now unused and only serves a referrence purpose.
 - `production` contains the data files currently populating the live map.